 - Dump trucks towing small trailers

-The Class B CDL license does provide opportunities to operate some vehicles requiring class C licenses
+The Class B CDL license does provide opportunities to operate some vehicles requiring Class C commercial drivers licenses.

-A Class C CDL license is typically required to operate numerous vehicles.
+Class C commercial drivers licenses is typically required to operate numerous vehicles.
 Some Class C vehicles include:

 - Passenger vans